-The show does have the distinction, however, of being the first ever recipient of the Golden Rose of Montreux, an annual international contest for light entertainment that was organised by the Swiss Broadcasting Authority under the patronage of the European Broadcasting Union, in 1961.
+The show does have the distinction, however, of being the first-ever recipient of the Golden Rose of Montreux, an annual international contest for light entertainment that was organised by the Swiss Broadcasting Authority under the patronage of the European Broadcasting Union, in 1961.

-On 18 May 1967, the Campaign Against Racial Discrimination delivered a petition to the BBC signed by both black and white people, which requested that the programme be taken off television.
+On 18 May 1967, the Campaign Against Racial Discrimination delivered a petition to the BBC signed by both black and white people, which requested that the programme be taken off the television.

 Despite the controversy, the programme continued until 1 July 1978.
 Ultimately, its removal from the air coincided with the demise of the popularity of the variety genre on British television.